 Chapter one is no exception.
 Verses 2-4 are some of my favorites and are so rich in truth and encouragement:

 2 My brethren, count it all joy when you fall into various trials, 3 knowing that the testing of your faith produces patience.
 4 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.

 I don’t know about you, but I rarely “feel like” counting it all joy when I encounter trouble.
 Yet James encourages us to do so, not because it is pleasant or because we are supposed to like hardship, but because of how God uses it in our lives.
 It’s through the tests and trials of life that God grows us and matures us as believers.
 It’s what makes us useful to the kingdom of God.

 Yet if we don’t respond and process trials biblically, the trial which is intended by God to prove and strengthen our faith can become a temptation by the enemy to sin.
-It’s the same trial, the same circumstances, but our thinking and responding determines whether it will be a test or a temptation.
+It’s the same trial, the same circumstance, but our thinking and responses determine whether it will be a test or a temptation.

-How can we “count it all joy” and grow in severe trials like persecution and hardship, even the threat of terrorism?
-We should start by remembering that many of the epistles were written in a time and to a people who were being persecuted, even martyred for their faith.
+How can we “count it all joy” and grow during severe trials like persecution and hardship, even the threat of terrorism?
+We should start by remembering that many of the epistles were written to people who were being persecuted, even martyred for their faith.

 The events in our world today are part of the “all things” of Romans 8.28-29 that God can and will use for good.
-Part of which is to force believers to grow up and stop “playing at being Christians.”
-Part of it is to cause unbelievers to come to the end of themselves and see their desperate need for Him.
+They’re intended to cause believers to grow in spiritual strength and to help unbelievers to come to the end of themselves and see their desperate need for Him.

 So let’s get serious about our walks with God.
 Let’s pray for a holy boldness to pray, speak the truth, share our testimonies and the gospel, and be the light God has called us to be!